IntuitDeveloper/intuit-api-docs/docs/getting-started/authentication.md

 ## Step 2: Get a QuickBooks Online test company

-If you don't already have one, set up a QuickBooks Online company so you can test code as you develop.
+If you don't have one already, create a QuickBooks Online company to test code with as you develop.

-Your test company may need specific features for GraphQL.
+Your test company may need specific features.
 Will your app use Payroll data?
 Or fetch payment info?
-Reach out to your Intuit point of contact to get these features.
+Reach out to your Intuit point of contact so we can get you these features.

 ## Step 3: Get familiar with data scopes